vibbits/introduction-to-generative-ai/supplementary/prompting-templates-Morningactivity.md

 *** Example 2:***

 I need to create a detailed excel plan for all the events we offer.
-Help me define with columns can be must have, good to have or extra so we have a comprehensive view of the events.
+Help me define which columns can be must have, good to have or extra so we have a comprehensive view of the events.
 To guide me in the process ask me one question at a time and wait for me to answer before you ask again.
-After the first questions include a list of colums and the cell format in parenthesis, then ask a new question.
-If I answer NA (non applicable, ignnore the question)
+After the first questions include a list of columns and the cell format in parenthesis, then ask a new question.
+If I answer NA (non applicable, ignore the question)

 ----